cuba-platform/dashboard-addon/README.md

 ## 4.5.
 Predefined roles <a name='predefined-roles'></a>

 Predefined security roles:
-- **Dashboard admin** - allows user to create or edit dashboards
+- **Dashboard admin** - allows user to create and edit dashboards and widget templates.
-- **Dashboard view** - allows user to see embedded dashboards
+- **Dashboard view** - allows user to see embedded dashboards.
-- **Dashboard browse** - allows user to browse a list of available dashboards
+- **Dashboard browse** - allows user to view a list of available dashboards.